 Each year I end up purchasing a small Christmas tree or two to decorate with.
 Over the years my collection of cone shaped décor has grown and I now have enough pieces to create a little farm!
 Use this technique to decorate your coffee table, end tables, shelves or dining room table.
-All these trees can be found at Target and are linked in my Shop the Post section below.
+One of my favorite places to shop for mini decorative trees like this is Target.

 TIP: It’s best to collect trees in different colors, patterns and sizes to create some variety.
 When displaying your cluster of trees, always use odd numbers – a cardinal rule in interior design!

 Hang Wreaths Inside